davidzheng1196/DHL-SupplyChain-Distribution-Case-Study/README.md

 Realized Graph Theory Network Analysis and the Christofides algorithm in R and Python.

 Automated the computing processes to provide the customer a one-stop, end-to-end solution.

+The Overall distribution report and peoject procedure is included in ppt file.

+The Christofides Algorithm in written in Python, while the data manipulation as well as distribution design is written in R